 We all have stuff cluttering our homes, but it’s quick and easy to donate your items to great causes or to people in your local community in Essex.
-From furniture and white goods to clothing and toys, you can get rid of almost anything.
+From furniture and white goods to clothing and toys, you can pass on almost anything.

-Try giving away or selling your stuff through popular social media platforms such as Facebook selling groups and auction websites such as eBay and Gumtree.
+Try giving away or selling your stuff through popular platforms such as Facebook, eBay and Gumtree.
 It’s easy to find someone local wanting your items, often they will even collect from you.

 For smaller items such as clothing, toys, books and bric-a-brac, you could donate to your local charity shop.
-They are always happy to accept good quality secondhand items.
+They are always happy to accept good quality second-hand items when open.

 For larger items such as furniture, white goods and electrical items you can call your local furniture project.
-If you have items from chests of drawers, wardrobes and bed frames to washing machines, tumble dryers and microwaves in good condition, they may even be able to collect from you.
+They may even be able to collect from you.

 Each furniture project will have a slightly different purpose, from supporting low income families in the community to providing jobs and training opportunities.
 Local furniture projects in Essex include:

-Essex County Council cannot be responsible for the safety or description applied to any products supplied via our partners reuse/ recycling websites.
+Essex County Council cannot be responsible for the safety or description applied to any products supplied via our partners' reuse and recycling websites.
 We would strongly recommend that anyone wishing to obtain goods via this route seek advice on how to check the safety of consumer items.